raganwald/raganwald.github.com/_posts/2018-03-03-the-deep-state.md

   //=> removeHold, deposit, availableToWithdraw, close
 ```

-This particular hack has many tradeoffs to consider, including the fact that by mutating the prototype rather than manually delegating, we make it very difficult to migrate to an inheritance architecture later, but the important thing here is to recognize that the original `StateMachine` function created an unsatisfactory interface for objects.
+This particular hack has many tradeoffs to consider, including the fact that by mutating the prototype rather than manually delegating, we make it very difficult to implement an inheritance architecture later.

 We could write another version that respects a supplied prototype, or dynamically adds and removes delegation methods, but let's move on to another consideration.

+> There is a valuable lesson here: When we reinvent capabilities that are built into our language or framework, we build it for the use cases right in front of us, but neglect others.
+Then we discover our error, pack more functionality to address some of the missing use cases, but neglect still others.
+Over time, our design becomes more and more baroque as we attempt to keep it harmonious with how the rest of our language or framework behaves.

 ---